-The Santa Paula Art Museum, Jeanette Cole Art Center was established as a not-for-profit organization with a mission to preserve and share Santa Paula's artistic heritage including the famous Santa Paula collection; and to educate and engage the community through collection, exhibition, interpretation, programming, and outreach.
+The Santa Paula Art Museum was established as a 501(c)(3) charitable organization with a mission to preserve and share Santa Paula's artistic heritage including the famous Santa Paula collection; and to educate and engage the community through collection, exhibition, interpretation, programming, and outreach.

 About the Museum